 A: My son actually asked a very similar question when he was about your daughter’s age.
 Children often become curious about money at a very young age—no matter what their parents’ income level.
 They see their parents purchasing things, or watch them withdrawing money from an ATM.
 And they tend to compare what they have with what their friends have.
 They may understand very little about how money works, but most kids want to learn.

 You may not feel comfortable talking about money with your daughter.
 But while she may be too young to understand more than the basics, this may be the right time to turn this opportunity into a teachable moment.
-Helping young children build financial literacy can pay great benefits for them in the long run.
+Helping young children build financial literacy can reap great rewards for them in the long run.

 You don't have to go into great detail—keep your answer short and simple.
 An approach that works for a lot of parents when talking with children your daughter's age is to explain that there are three types of families in the world: those that don't have enough, those that have just enough and those that have more than enough.1

-More than 40% of the world lives on less than $2 a day2.
-These are the families that don't have enough.
+More than 10% of the world lives on less than $2 a day.2 These are the families that don't have enough.
 Most of their energy goes toward meeting basic needs: food, shelter and clothing.
 About three-quarters of people in America live paycheck to paycheck, so they're in the "just enough" group.3 If they had an unexpected, large expense, many families would have to take out a loan.
-The "more than enough" group can afford to pay for what they need and still have money left over to save for later, to spend on things they may not need but would like to have, and to share with people who don't have enough3.
+The "more than enough" group can afford to pay for what they need and still have money left over to save for later, to spend on things they may not need but would like to have, and to share with people who don't have enough.